-Software and computer training is often the missing piece of a company’s IT strategy.
 Many organisations neglect the business computer training which would enable employees to use IT effectively.
+Software and computer training can be the missing piece of a company’s IT strategy.

-Training helps ensure you’re making the most of your investment in IT.
+Training helps you make the most of your investment in IT.
 Having employees who know how to do things properly will make your company more efficient, cutting business IT support costs and streamlining business processes.

 Additionally, the right software training can reduce frustration amongst your staff.
 There’s nothing worse than wrestling with a computer to make it do what you want – especially when it might only take a brief training session to learn how to do it.

-The benefits of computer and software training do need to be weighed up against the costs in time and money, but most companies will benefit from some formal business computer training.
+The benefits of computer and software training do need to be weighed up against the costs, but most companies will benefit from some formal business computer training.

 Many companies use on the job computer training almost exclusively.
 Although encouraging employees to pass knowledge on to each other is important, putting too much faith in on the job training can result in bad practices becoming entrenched in your business.